top of page

 Access to Client Information

 As part of providing psychological services, relevant personal information to the current situation will be collected and recorded in Halaxy.
 Your psychologist is required by law to keep your file for a minimum of 7 years after your last contact with Neurokin Psychology.
 If you are under the age of 18 at the time of treatment, the information is mandated to be retained until you are 25 years of age.
-Personal information pertaining to clients who identify as Aboriginal and Torres Straight Islander must be kept permanently.
+Personal information pertaining to clients who identify as Aboriginal and Torres Strait Islander must be kept permanently.
 You may access the information in your file on request, subject to the exceptions in the National Privacy Principles.
 In this instance, you will be encouraged to arrange a session with your psychologist to discuss the content of your file and any foreseeable risks of releasing this personal information.
-Fees apply for file preparation and review.
+Fees apply for file preparation, review, and a session (or sessions) to go through this data.

 Disclosure of Personal Information